A groin lump is swelling in the groin area. This is where the upper leg meets the lower abdomen.

 What to Expect at Your Office Visit

-The health care provider will examine you and may feel the lymph nodes in your groin area.
+The provider will examine you and may feel the lymph nodes in your groin area.
 A genital or pelvic exam may be done.

 You will be asked about your medical history and symptoms, such as when you first noticed the lump, whether it came on suddenly or slowly, or whether it gets larger when you cough or strain.
 You may also be asked about your sexual activities.